aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 There are four file types that come with an Xcode project.

 - `.swift` files, which contain app logic written in Swift.
-- `.storyboard` files, which will hold user interfaces.
+- `.storyboard` files, which will hold user interfaces (Scenes, text labels, labels, images, etc.).
+- `.xib` files, which hold individual, custom UI views.
 - `.plist` files, which are used for configuration.

-- `.xib` files, which hold individual, custom UI views.
+The last file type, Property Lists (.plist files), are a special kind of data file that can hold various pieces of information needed to configure an app, like the app's version, native language, the name of the actual executable file that will be installed on a user's iPhone, etc. We won't often have to edit these files, but they do come in handy.

 ### Introduction to Interface Builder